Jason R. Thornton

 On remand, following the initial appeal in this matter, the case went to trial on a single cause of action alleging a conflict of interest.
 We defended the case based on the plaintiff’s lack of diligence causing the action to become moot as the school construction projects at issue all completed prior to trial.
 Following a bench trial, the trial court granted judgment in favor of the firm’s client.
 The third party challenger appealed.

-SECOND DISTRICT COURT OF APPEAL AFFIRMS JUDGEMENT IN FAVOR OF CLIENT.
+SECOND DISTRICT COURT OF APPEAL AFFIRMS JUDGMENT IN FAVOR OF CLIENT.

 The Second District Court of Appeal again agreed with the firm’s client and affirmed the judgment in favor of Balfour Beatty and the District.
 The court recognized the plaintiffs’ failure to timely prosecute the reverse validation action allowed the challenges to the agreements to become moot, requiring dismissal.